 Do you struggle with sexual shame?

 This week we’ve been focusing on libido.
-I talked about how to get over sexual shame and feel some sexual confidence; we looked at how to feel confident in our bodies; and then there was such an insightful post by Jay Dee on the two different kinds of arousal that can clear up so many libido struggles for women!
+I talked about how to get over sexual shame and feel some sexual confidence; we looked at how to feel confident in our bodies; and then there was a post on the two different kinds of arousal that can clear up so many libido struggles for women!

 Now, every Friday I like to write a short inspirational marriage piece to give you one thought to take with you for the weekend.
 And today I want to revisit the question that I answered on Monday from a different angle and talk about something really crucial to understand: sexual shame can be defeated.
 But it can only be defeated by truth.